monika2333/edu_news_pipeline/README.md

 ## Development Notes

 - Source code lives under `src/`; the old `tools/` scripts have been removed in favour of the worker pipeline.
-- Tests: include a CLI smoke test in `tests/test_cli_parser.py`; extend with integration coverage as needed.
+- Tests: include a CLI smoke test in `tests/test_cli_parser.py` and a Postgres adapter validation in `tests/test_db_postgres_adapter.py`; extend with integration coverage as needed.
 - Formatting: project uses standard Python formatting (PEP 8).
 Run `python -m pip install black isort` and apply if needed.
 - When adding new workers or commands, expose them via `src/cli/main.py` so they are available through `python -m src.cli.main ...`.